Blue Topaz and Opal Branch earrings are perfect for everyday wear or special occasions.

-Each earring features a round cabochon, aquamarine stone which elegantly drops down from the bottom of two branches, handmade of Sterling silver.
+Each earring features a round cabochon, Blue Topaz stone which elegantly drops down from the bottom of two interlinked branches, handmade in Sterling silver.
 As a finishing touch, a small round Australian opal doublet sits in between the two branches.
 A gorgeous nature inspired design, these earrings are eye catching and are sure to be a welcome addition to any jewellery box collection.

 Perfect as a gift for a loved one or a treat for yourself.

 All Silver Scene jewellery comes lovingly packaged in a gift box.

 This piece has been ethically designed and made by hand by Silver Scene Ltd in our workshops in Bali, Indonesia.
 It is an exclusive Silver Scene design with very limited numbers.

 Blue Topaz and Australian Opal Doublet set in Sterling Silver, keep clean with an anti-tarnish cloth.